-- 1.1 Harrogate Housing Association (HHA) provides affordable homes for customers near family and work. - 1.2 The Association, Board and staff are committed to promoting equality, diversity and inclusion and having a culture that values difference and recognises the contribution that people from different backgrounds, and with different life experiences, can make. - 1.3 It needs to be recognised that with only 275 properties and 8 staff the resources available to the Association to effect change in the wider community are limited.
-The low staff and property numbers also impact on our ability to align our workforce with the customer mix or the population at large in Harrogate. - 1.4 The Board have agreed the collection, storage and safeguarding of customers personal sensitive information (ie diversity data) will not be undertaken due to the risks associated with its loss or theft and, that any reporting of performance which would use the information to compare and contrast between different characteristics, would not be statistically sound due to the low volumes of data. - 1.5 The NHF through their better social homes review and the Regulator through the Social Housing (Regulation) Act 2023 are both consulting on the collection of and reporting performance against protected characteristics.
-This work is being monitored and an action plan will be developed in due course if the requirement becomes mandatory.
+- 1.1 Harrogate Housing Association (HHA) provides affordable homes for customers near family and work. - 1.2 The Association, Board and staff are committed to promoting equality, diversity and inclusion and having a culture that values difference and recognises the contribution that people from different backgrounds, and with different life experiences, can make. - 1.3 It needs to be recognised that with only 275 properties and 9 staff the resources available to the Association to effect change in the wider community are limited.
+The low staff and property numbers also impact on our ability to align our workforce with the customer mix or the population at large in Harrogate. - 1.4 The Board have previously agreed the collection, storage and safeguarding of customers personal sensitive information (ie diversity data) would not be undertaken due to the risks associated with its loss or theft and, that any reporting of performance which would use the information to compare and contrast between different characteristics, would not be statistically sound due to the low volumes of data. - 1.5 The Regulator through the Social Housing (Regulation) Act 2023 have confirmed diversity data must be collected and the NHF have provided details of the information to collect.
+This idata is being collected.
+The Board, however, still believe its use will be limited for the reasons set out in 1.4 above.